From its origins to today

 The effective action of the agent of St Barths, Dany Siau, wins Voyager the heart of the inhabitants of St Barthswho affectionately nickname the company: “Le Voyageur”

 The Voyager company, having been strongly impacted by the tourist crisis in St Martin and St Barths following the passage of hurricanes Luis (1995) and Lenny (1999), the departures from Philipsburg and to Saba have been cancelled due to lack of customers.

 It was decided to give a new impetus to Voyager by launching a new departure one day a week to St Barth from Oyster Pond, in addition to the one from Marigot.

-A 3rd rotation per day (in the middle of the day) is introduced from Oyster Pond to St Barths to facilitate passengers’ connections with their international flights to Europe or America.
+A 3rd round trip per day (in the middle of the day) is introduced from Oyster Pond to St Barths to facilitate passengers’ connections with their international flights to Europe or America.

 A HYDROFOIL CATAMARAN IN PROJECT

-Jean Claude Latournerie has realized that passenger transport has evolved and that Voyager needs to take a new step.
+Jean Claude Latournerie has realized that passenger transport has changed and that the ferry company needed to take a new step.
 A comparative study was launched in the greatest secrecy in 2009, to study the best passenger ships in the world.